INDIGENOUS FARM HUB STAFFMeet Our Team

 Catalina Block, Executive Assistant

 Catalina is the Executive Assistant for One Generation’s Indigenous Farm Hub.
 She was born and raised in Northern New Mexico and has six beautiful children.
-Cat provides a high-level of administrative support to the Indigenous Farm Hub staff, ensuring all who are integrated within the organization achieve the vision and objectives on matters pertaining to strengthening Indigenous agriculture initiatives.
-Catalina supports the IFH’s social media content design, website management, and also works fulltime as a Business Operations Specialist at the NMPED’s Language and Culture Division.
+Cat provides a high-level of administrative and financial support to the Indigenous Farm Hub staff, ensuring all who are integrated within the organization achieve the vision and objectives on matters pertaining to strengthening Indigenous agriculture initiatives.
+Catalina supports the IFH’s social media content design, website management, and also works fulltime as the Martinez Yazzie Response Team Equity Specialist at the New Mexico Public Education Department.

 Merlin Toya-Lucero, Farm Coordinator